vsmalladi/somatic_dna_wdl/README.md

                         instances and run without checking.
 Test a small pairs file to ensure all references exist and at least some sample input files can be read by the current user.
+  --dry-run             Skip the step where the job is submitted to cromwell-tools.
 ```

 Command